Gower Street, Camden

 An elegantly sombre Bloomsbury street connecting Bedford Square and Euston Road, with a northern extension continuing to Hampstead Road

-During the street’s development, a square was proposed near the northern end but the land was taken instead for what became University College London (UCL).
+During Gower Street’s development, a square was proposed near the northern end but the land was taken instead for what became University College London (UCL).
 The university was founded to provide an alternative to the Anglican-dominated colleges of Oxford and Cambridge and was nicknamed ‘the godless institution of Gower Street’.
 The Wilkins Building opened in 1828 and the university has since progressively expanded to consume most of the east side of the street and the land behind it.

-University College Hospital opened on the west side of Gower Street in 1833, bringing surgeons and doctors to the residences nearby.
-The hospital was rebuilt in flamboyantly baroque style by Sir Alfred Waterhouse and his son Paul over the ten years to 1906.
-Now known as the Cruciform, this building became part of UCL’s teaching facilities in 1996.
+University College hospital was rebuilt in flamboyantly baroque style by Sir Alfred Waterhouse and his son Paul over the ten years to 1906.
+Now known as the Cruciform, and shown in the photograph above, this building became part of UCL’s teaching facilities in 1996.
 The hospital moved into a spectacular pair of new buildings on Euston Road in 2005.

 Gower Street’s edifying museums make it a miniature South Kensington.
 UCL’s Petrie Museum (accessed from Malet Place) and Grant Museum of Zoology house Egyptian archaeology and natural history collections respectively, the latter featuring plenty of skeletons and mounted animals, including a marsupial wolf.

 After drawing up a list of the pros and cons of marriage, Charles Darwin proposed to his first cousin Emma Wedgwood, and married her in 1839.
-The newlyweds moved into a house on Gower Street, but three years later Charles’s increasingly poor health prompted them to move to the country village of Downe.
+The newlyweds moved into a house on Gower Street, but three years later Charles’s increasingly poor health prompted them to relocate to the country village of Downe.

 Postal district: WC1

-Station: Circle Line; Hammersmith & City Line; Metropolitan Line (Euston Square, called Gower Street 1863–1909, zone 1)
+Station: Circle, Hammersmith & City and Metropolitan lines (Euston Square, called Gower Street 1863–1909, zone 1)